 When determining your target audience, consider the demographics of your intended market, such as their age, location, gender, and interests.

-It is also essential to identify the various market categories to inform your branding, marketing strategy, platform, and pricing.
+Identifying the various market categories to inform your branding, marketing strategy, platform, and pricing is essential.

 There are three significant categories of target markets in the candle industry: